spencermountain/wtf_wikipedia/README.md

 //{ categories: ['Oral communication', 'Vocal skills'], sections: [{ title: 'Techniques' }], ...}
 ```

-Yeah, the default json output is [really verbose](https://observablehq.com/@spencermountain/wtf-wikipedia-json), but it's pretty easy to cherry-pick things, with the api:
+Yeah, the default json output is [really verbose](https://observablehq.com/@spencermountain/wtf-wikipedia-json),

+but it's pretty-easy to cherry-pick things with the api:

 ```js
 // get just the links: